dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.Resilience/README.md

 To resolve this issue, we recommend upgrading to `Grpc.Net.ClientFactory` version `2.64.0` or later.

-We've implemented a build time check that verifies if you're using `Grpc.Net.ClientFactory` version `2.63.0` or earlier, and if you are the check produces a compilation error.
-You can suppress the check and the error by setting the following property in your project file:
+We've implemented a build time check that verifies if you're using `Grpc.Net.ClientFactory` version `2.63.0` or earlier, and if you are the check produces a compilation warning.
+You can suppress the warning by setting the following property in your project file:

 ```xml
 <PropertyGroup>